recryptproject/qtumbook/part2/erc20-token.md

 Because all tokens share the same interface, it is much easier for wallets and exchanges to support all the different tokens out there in the wild.

 In what follows, we will deploy the [CappedToken](https://github.com/OpenZeppelin/zeppelin-solidity/blob/4ce0e211c500aa756120c4f2851cc75518123309/contracts/token/CappedToken.sol), implemented by [OpenZeppelin](https://github.com/OpenZeppelin).
-We won't need to modify the contract in any way to make it work on QTUM.
+We won't need to modify the contract in any way to make it work on RECRYPT.

 The `CappedToken` is an ERC20 compliant token, inheriting the basic functionalities from both [StandardToken](https://github.com/OpenZeppelin/zeppelin-solidity/blob/4ce0e211c500aa756120c4f2851cc75518123309/contracts/token/StandardToken.sol) and [MintableToken](https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/contracts/token/MintableToken.sol).